nathanqueija/2048/README.md

-# Getting Started with Create React App
+# 2048 in React + Typescript

+This is a React + Typescript version of the game 2048.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).